ScottLogic/sl-tech-carbon-estimator/README.md

 Output in terminal window will be along lines of `1 passed in 4.23s`

 Tests are automatically “headless”, meaning no browser window will be opened while running the tests and only results (Pass or Fail) will be seen in the terminal.
-However, you can run tests in headed mode by using the `--headed` and the brwoser window will open.
+However, you can run tests in headed mode by using the `--headed` and the browser window will open.

 Example: `pytest test_newTest.py --headed`